-Kannaland Municipality developed goals, objectives and strategies that are aligned with some of these outcomes however, achieving the outcomes remain a challenge.
-Effective intergovernmental relations stand in the way of achieving the challenge posed by historical mediocre performance of government departments to achieve outcomes developed on paper.
+Kannaland Municipality developed goals, objectives and strategies that are aligned with some of these outcomes however, achieving the outcomes remains a challenge.
+The implementation of the

+Recovery Plan Financial with the Departments for Finance and Local Government will ensure stabilization of the Municipality.
 National outcome 9 in particular provides the space for local government to improve its functioning so as to ensure an accountable, responsive, effective and efficient local government system.
-Achieving outcome 9 will restore the confidence of citizens in the local government sphere as well as improve performance and professionalism and strengthen partnerships between local government, communities and civil society.
+Achieving outcome 9 will restore the confidence of citizens in the local government sphere as well as improving performance and professionalism and strengthen partnerships between local government, communities and civil society.

-Taking into consideration political, national, and provincial and district policies, Kannaland Municipality adopted the following seven (7) Key Performance Area's:
+Taking into consideration political, national, provincial and district policies, Kannaland Municipality adopted the following seven key performance area's: